 Assignments: Although a student intern's responsibilities will vary depending upon the needs of the office, interns typically work on complex international legal topics related to OFL cases and conduct legal research and analysis prior to drafting memoranda.
 For OIJA, interns review incoming Letters of Request for judicial assistance from foreign courts for treaty compliance, preparing rejection or referral letters, as appropriate.
 Interns also conduct legal or factual research and prepare memoranda concerning issues arising from requests for judicial assistance or in the context of foreign litigation.
 The research often entails matters of customary international law.

 Internship Location: Washington, DC

-Minimum Weeks Required: 8 weeks (will try to accommodate splits)
+Minimum Weeks Required: 10 weeks

 Please send your cover letter, resume, transcript (official or unofficial), brief writing sample to OFLIntern@usdoj.gov.
-Indicate that you are applying for a full-time summer position in the subject line of your email.
+Indicate that you are applying for a full-time position in the subject line of your email.

 Office of Foreign Litigation

 Office of International Judicial Assistance